guizmaii-opensource/scala-glob/README.md

 [`bash`](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Filename-Expansion),
 with the `globstar` extension.
-In principle, any deviation from there is considered a bug, though there may be some corner cases where it would be imposible to behave in the same way as bash without accesing the file system.
+In principle, any deviation from there is considered a bug, though there may be some corner cases where it would be impossible to behave in the same way as bash without accessing the file system.

 ## Limitations